OWASP/www-chapter-houston/index.md

 ### OWASP Houston Chapter API Security Study Group Session 4 - Continuing to explore crAPI ###

 **When:**
-We are taking a break for the holidays, but will resume in Monday January 8, 2024.
+We are taking a break for the holidays, but will resume on Monday January 8, 2024.
 A detailed study guide will be available by the end of December.
 There will also be more videos added to our YouTube channel, so please subscribe to get those updates.

 **Where:**
 Online via Zoom